Suboxone Treatment for an Opioid Addiction

-Approved by the U.S. Food and Drug Administration in 2002 for the treatment of opioid addiction, Subutex has proven to be safe and effective when used within the confines of a medication assisted treatment program.
+Approved by the U.S. Food and Drug Administration in 2002 to treat opioid addiction, Subutex has proven to be safe and effective when used within a medication-assisted treatment program.
 As was previously mentioned, the consumption of Subutex prevents the uncomfortable symptoms of withdrawal from arising.
-Withdrawal occurs as an individual’s body attempts to re-regulate itself to the way that it functioned prior to the introduction of opioids.
-The chronic abuse of opioids causes the development of tolerance and dependency, which essentially means that the body becomes dependent on the substance in order to continue functioning.
-As a result, when the substance is then removed from one’s system, it has to re-learn how to exist without the opioids.
-As the body is learning to regulate to the change in its chemical composition, the physical symptoms that a person experiences can be painful and, at times, even life-threatening.
-By taking part in a medication assisted treatment program, however, the withdrawal process can be alleviated through the use of medications like Subutex.
+Withdrawal occurs as an individual’s body attempts to re-regulate itself to how it functioned before introducing opioids.
+The chronic abuse of opioids causes the development of tolerance and dependency, which essentially means that the body becomes dependent on the substance to continue functioning.
+As a result, when the substance exits one’s system, one has to re-learn how to exist without opioids.
+As the body is learning to regulate the change in its chemical composition, the physical symptoms that a person experiences can be painful and, at times, even life-threatening.
+By taking part in a medication-assisted treatment program, however, the withdrawal process can be alleviated through the use of medications like Subutex.

-Each individual who participates in a medication assisted treatment program will be prescribed medications that best meet their individual needs.
-When Subutex is prescribed, it not only alleviates the distress that typically accompanies withdrawal, but it also prevents future cravings for opioids from occurring.
+Each individual who participates in a medication-assisted treatment program will be prescribed medications that best meet their individual needs.
+For example, when Subutex is prescribed, it alleviates the distress that typically accompanies withdrawal and prevents future cravings for opioids from occurring.
 This helps ensure that the recovery process is successful and that relapse is prevented.